kukshaus/invoice-pdf/prd/3-auth.md

 # Authentication & Security Implementation Guide

 ## Overview
-EasyInvoicePDF is designed as a no-signup required application, but includes several security and authentication mechanisms for API access, subscription management, and admin features.
+InvoicePDF is designed as a no-signup required application, but includes several security and authentication mechanisms for API access, subscription management, and admin features.

 ## 1. Environment Variables Setup